DIY Scroll Wall Decor in 5 Easy Steps

 How to Make a Kraft Paper Scroll – Supplies Needed:

 You probably already own several of the items on this list.
-I only had to buy the kraft paper for this project, so I only paid $4.97 on the entire project.
+I only had to buy the kraft paper for this project, so I only paid $4.97 for the entire project.
 If only every project was this inexpensive!

 White Copy Paper